FilipKmn/filipkmn.github.io/about.md

 Got through the thick of it while learning how to deliver my first cloud application.

-The first major cloud product I was involved with – a social network for the Sweedish market.
+The first major cloud product I was involved with – a social network for the Swedish market.
 A big stepping stone for me, learning how to get requirements from clients and deliver software on time.

 **[Dejan Marketing](https://dejanseo.com.au/)** — _Online Marketing Coordinator_

 Working for a digital marketing agency isn't as dull as it is sound, as long as you are set on learning the most you can and moving on even faster.

-I've learned the ropes on digital marketing here, from SEO and content marketing to A/B testing.
+I've learned the ropes of digital marketing here, from SEO and content marketing to A/B testing.
 Not all the projects were cool, like working on optimizing the website for a garage door reseller, but some were awesome, like working for Expedia.

 **[Univerexport](https://univerexport.rs/)** — _Marketing Intern_